Sujai/hyderabad-iot-event/README.md

 #### Testing and Feedback
 - Test the application on the RB3 Gen2 and provide your feedback .

-### Task 10: Explore existing sample application on IQ9 Beta DevKit
+### Task 10: Explore existing sample application on IQ-9100 Beta Evaluation Kit.

 - [Exploration of the Experience application ](https://docs.qualcomm.com/bundle/publicresource/topics/80-70015-253/demo_app.html?vproduct=1601111740013072&versionId=35c3bc73-6ae0-4179-b66b-a01844b5a87f)

 - [Explore of the AI and Multimedia applications ](https://docs.qualcomm.com/bundle/publicresource/topics/80-70015-50/example-applications.html?vproduct=1601111740013072&versionId=35c3bc73-6ae0-4179-b66b-a01844b5a87f&facet=Qualcomm%20Intelligent%20Multimedia%20SDK)

 #### Testing and Feedback
-- Test the application on the RB3 Gen2 and provide your feedback .
+- Test the application on the IQ-9100 Beta Evaluation Kit. and provide your feedback .